isaac-jordan/obs-screen-recognition/README.md

 ### PLEASE NOTE: THIS SCRIPT IS NOT INTENDED TO BE RUN FROM INSIDE OBS AS AN "OBS SCRIPT".
 PLEASE FOLLOW THE USAGE INSTRUCTIONS CAREFULLY.

+### ALSO NOTE: THIS ONLY WORKS WITH OFFICIAL OBS - NOT STREAMLABS OBS

 ## Hell Let Loose Map Detection

 The initial use-case is to recognise when the map is open in Hell Let Loose, and change scenes in OBS so that map is not revealed to the live broadcast viewers.